MOLAA + LBUSD

 Villalobos was then hired as a Current Programming Executive at The WB, where she oversaw six prime times shows, including the four highest rated shows on the network.
 Recently, Villalobos was the Creator and Executive Producer of the Sonoro/IHeart Media/Mi Cultura scripted podcast titled, Adelita: Changing the Key, which launched in January, 2023 on all platforms, both in English and in Spanish.
 The podcast is currently being developed as a TV series with Producers Reggie Rock Bythewood and Gina Prince Bythewood (Swagger, The Woman King) and Skydance.
 Villalobos was also the Executive Producer of the Spirit & Friends animated shorts for Dreamworks TV Animation, which can be seen on Peacock TV.
 And, she was a writer on the Annie nominated PBS/9 Story animated series Rosie’s Rules.
 Villalobos is currently attached to write the American adaptation of the South African feature film Sink.
 Villalobos is the recipient of the Humanitas Prize for the TV film, Firelight.
 She is a tenured Associate Professor at Cal State LA and has been an adjunct professor at USC School of Cinematic Arts and at LMU.
 Villalobos is on the Board of Immigrant Defenders Law Center and on the Honorary Board of The Point Foundation, the largest scholarship-granting organization for LGBTQ students of merit.
 She received her MFA from Antioch University in Creative Writing.

-Meet Our Judges!
+Meet Last Year’s Judges!

 Justin L Raleigh is an Academy Award, BAFTA, Emmy and MUAHS Guild award-winning creative effects artist, as well as owner and CEO of Fractured FX Inc. With over 30 years in the special make-up effects industry.
 Justin has managed and art directed the creation of the special make-up effects, visual effects hybrid makeups, and specialty costumes for some of the most groundbreaking films and television series of recent years.